mobileweb4u/pokedex3/README.md

 WHAT HAS BEEN LEARNED TODAY:
 In this lesson, I learn how to Add search bar & search filter, How to dismiss the keyboard in IOS with Swift both by tapping outside the keyboard and by hitting return on the keyboard.
-Important lesson learnt today lost to the two days work due to not updating my work on GitHub.
+Important lesson learnt today lost of two days work due to me not updating my work on GitHub.

 ACTIONS REQUIRED/TAKEN AT THE END OF THE DAYS WORK When make changes to your project push to GitHub.